ankitects/anki-manual/src/stats.md

 overdue, so if you have a large backlog, the overdue cards will not be displayed.

-Daily load is an estimate of the average number of cards to be reviewed daily If you don't have a backlog, daily load should be approximately equal to your number of due cards.
+Daily load is an estimate of the average number of cards to be reviewed daily.
+If you don't have a backlog, daily load should be approximately equal to your number of due cards.